 My neighbor recently asked me if opossums were dangerous as he noticed his cat was hissing at one in his garden.
-Opossums look fearsome, and I see them in my garden all the time, so I told him the truth.
+Opossums look fearsome, and I always see them in my garden, so I told him the truth.

 Opossums are not aggressive or vicious but will defend themselves against pets.
 Opossums may fight back if they feel threatened and will attack to protect their young.
 They will also play dead, secreting a foul-smelling odor and drooling.